Cosmetic Dentistry

 Can I get bonding on my back teeth?

-No, dental bonding typically doesn't hurt.
-The procedure requires no drilling or tooth reduction, and the surface preparation is painless.
-Most patients need no anesthetic.
-If you have extreme tooth sensitivity, we can apply a numbing gel beforehand.
-The light used to harden the resin doesn't generate painful heat.
-Overall, bonding is one of the most comfortable cosmetic dental procedures available.
+No. The procedure requires no drilling and no tooth reduction.
+Most patients skip anesthetic entirely.
+If you have sensitive teeth, we can apply a numbing gel before we start.
+The curing light doesn't generate heat you'd notice.
+Bonding is one of the most comfortable procedures we do.

 Can bonding fix a gap between my front teeth?